bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/reflections.md

 <div class="english">

 > 'I am no longer living according to worldly aims and values.'\
-> This should be reflected upon again and again\
+> This should be reflected upon, again and again,\
 > by one who has gone forth.

 </div>